-- Community Giving: In 2018, we provided over \$60 million in cash and in-kind community investments to support various organizations and causes.
-We awarded 313 Ted Rogers Scholarships and 105 Ted Rogers Community Grants to help some of the brightest young leaders across the country succeed in their educational aspirations.
-We also launched our first Give Together Volunteer Days in June, with 2,500 team members participating coast-to-coast, and raised \$2.5 million through our annual Give Together giving campaign. - Digital Inclusion: Digital inclusion is a priority for us and one of the best ways we can contribute to society.
-Our Connected for Success program provides low-cost broadband Internet to rentsubsidized tenants within partnered non-profit organizations and housing providers.
+- Community Giving: In 2019, we provided over \$60 million in cash and in-kind community investments to support various organizations and causes.
+We awarded 365 Ted Rogers Scholarships and 116 Ted Rogers Community Grants to help some of the brightest young leaders across the country succeed in their educational aspirations.
+We also held our second annual Give Together Volunteer Days in June, volunteering 20,000 hours at over 80 volunteer events coast-to-coast, and raised \$2.1 million through our annual Give Together giving campaign. - Digital Inclusion: Digital inclusion is a priority for us and it is one of the best ways in which we can contribute to society.
+Our Connected for Success program provides low-cost broadband Internet to rent-subsidized tenants within partnered non-profit organizations and housing providers.
 Approximately 200,000 Canadian households are eligible for Internet access through the Connected for Success program, giving them the tools and resources needed to experience the benefits of connectivity.